 Solo Per Due in central Italy claims to be the smallest restaurant in the world.
 With just one small dining room, it sits just two diners at a time.

 Entertainment and dining have long gone hand in hand as a concept.
 But while some restaurants have jazz musicians or pianists playing, there are others that choose to wow diners with acrobatics and brave feats such as fire breathing, as well as the quality of their food.

-Circus in London is a circus themed restaurant where guests can enjoy cocktails, food and a show.
-It offers a sharing menu for groups of five or more along with tasting menu and a la carte options.
+Circus in London is a circus-themed restaurant where guests can enjoy cocktails, food, and a show.
+It offers a sharing menu for groups of five or more along with a tasting menu and a la carte options.

 3) Dark Dining